gramian/chicken-arcadedb/README.md

 * [ArcadeDB](https://github.com/ArcadeData/arcadedb/releases/latest)

-which in turn requires a Java distribution, i.e. OpenJDK 11.
+which in turn requires a _Java_ distribution, i.e. _OpenJDK_,  in versions 11 up to 15.
 A local server setup is described below.
 Furthermore, the `arcadedb` module requires `curl` for the HTTP requests: